irungentoo/toxcore/INSTALL.md

 If your default prefix is /usr/local and you happen to get an error that says "error while loading shared libraries: libtoxcore.so.0: cannot open shared object file: No such file or directory", then you can try running ```sudo ldconfig```.
 If that doesn't fix it, run:
 ```
+echo '/usr/local/lib/' | sudo tee -a /etc/ld.so.conf.d/locallibs.conf

+OR in the event you have  no locallibs.conf file  run:

-echo '/usr/local/lib/' | sudo tee -a /etc/ld.so.conf.d/locallib.conf // also just adding to /etc/ld.so.conf works
+echo '/usr/local/lib/' | sudo tee -a /etc/ld.so.conf
 sudo ldconfig
 ```